michaelcmartin/Ophis/examples/stella/README.txt

-"Hi Stella" is a simple "Hello World" program for the "Stella" chip, more famously known as the Atari 2600.
+"Hi Stella" is a simple "Hello World" program for the "Stella" system, more famously known as the Atari 2600.
 Simply running

 ophis hi_stella.oph

-should produce hi_stella.bin, a 256-byte file that prints "HI" on the screen with some rolling color bars.
+should produce hi_stella.bin, a simple demo that prints "HI" on the screen with some rolling color bars.

 A more sophisticated program is colortest, which lets the user